feveromo/dreambot-scripts/serums-guide.md

   - if inventory is full of snakeweed, clean each piece for additional herblore XP

 - **Banking**:
-  - `teleport to Castle Wars` or use bank teleport to deposit items
+  - take ckr to dkr fairy ring to grand exchange and bank inventory
-  - store cleaned snakeweed and retrieve items for sandfew serum crafting
+  - retrieve items for sandfew serum crafting
 ---

 ### 5. Craft Sandfew Serums